risrc-engine/engine/README.md

 # Ridge Source

-Ridge Source is a game engine based off of Source Engine (Technically Source SDK 2013) that is made to be more modern and easier to use.
-The engine is completely FOSS (Free and Open-Source Software) and it can be used for alot of 3D Games.
-[More Info](docs/index.md)
+Ridge Source is a game engine that is made to be a easy to use, source 1/2 alternative.
+For more info on what it does, go to [Documents](docs/index.md)

 # NOTE